 A money order is a document, similar to a check, used for making a payment.
-Since they are prepaid, the funds are considered guaranteed forms of payment.
+Since money orders and cashier checks are prepaid, the funds are considered guaranteed forms of payment.
 Keep in mind though that money orders are sometimes used in scams, so be sure to be careful when using them.

 Purchasing a Money Order

-You can purchase a money order from your bank or credit union.
+You can buy a money order from your bank or credit union.
 You can also purchase a money order through the post office or businesses that offer them.
 Money orders can also be purchased at grocery stores, banks and credit unions, convenience stores, and U.S. post offices.

-When you purchase a money order, the bank will either accept cash or directly debit your account.
+When you purchase a money order, the bank will either accept cash or direct debit your account.
 Most banks charge a fee for money orders, though they may waive the fee if you have certain types of accounts with them.

 When purchasing a money order, you’ll need the amount of the money order and the name of the payee.
 Avoid making the money order out to cash, and always keep your receipt.
-The maximum amount for money orders is $1,000.
+The maximum amount of money orders is $1,000.

 When to Use a Money Order

 Purchasing a Cashier’s Check

 You can purchase a cashier’s check at your bank or credit union, and the charge will usually be around $8.
 You will need to present the following to purchase a cashier’s check: a valid ID, available funds in your account, as well as the amount of the check, to whom it is payable, and anything you’d like to include in the memo portion of the cashier’s check.

 Once you purchase the cashier’s check, the funds will be removed from your account and transferred into the bank’s account.
 (That’s how they guarantee payment.)
 Once the check is cashed or deposited by the payee, then the funds will be removed from the bank’s account.

 When to Use a Cashier’s Check